1. Sam Malone was originally going to be a retired football player. But the role was changed to a baseball player because of Ted Danson’s body type.

 112 Beacon Street is a brownstone currently owned by Fischer College.

-9. Carla’s full name was Carla Maria Victoria Angelina Teresa Apollonia Lozupone Tortelli LeBec.
+9. Carla’s full name was quiet a mouthful.
+It was Carla Maria Victoria Angelina Teresa Apollonia Lozupone Tortelli LeBec.

 10. During Season 1, they constantly mention the back door but no one ever uses it.